-1. Thanks the Speaker of Parliament for the information provided in writing in January 2023; and takes note with appreciation of steps taken by the Parliament of Uganda to monitor the situation of Mr. Ssewanyana and Mr. Ssegirinya, which included efforts made by the Standing Committee on Human Rights of the Parliament of Uganda to visit the members of parliament in prison and regularly interact with the Commissioner General of the Uganda Prison Service to request periodical reports on the status of the detained members of parliament;
+- 1. Thanks the Ugandan delegation to the 150th IPU Assembly for the information provided during the meeting with the Committee on the Human Rights of Parliamentarians (CHRP) and for the constructive spirit of dialogue; - 2.
+Welcomes the assertion made by the Ugandan delegation that, despite the proceedings against him, Mr. Ssewanyana is currently able to fulfil his duties as a member of parliament; is deeply disturbed, however, by the grave allegation that the death of Mr. Ssegirinya may have resulted directly from acts of torture; takes note with interest of the existence of reports issued by parliamentary bodies and relevant state agencies, which set out conclusions and findings concerning the treatment of both parliamentarians during their detention, as well as the causes and circumstances surrounding the death of Mr. Ssegirinya; and requests in this regard parliament to provide copies of all reports in its possession, insofar as they contain verified information relevant to assessing the allegations of torture allegedly suffered by the two members of parliament, the factual circumstances and conditions surrounding the death of Mr. Ssegirinya, and any investigative or judicial measures undertaken to establish accountability; - 3.
+Notes with interest, once again, that, as already reported by the Ugandan delegation in October 2022, the Ugandan Parliament has brought the CHRP's request for a mission to Uganda to the attention of the Ministry of Foreign Affairs for consideration; is confident that, in light of the renewed assurances of support provided by the Ugandan delegation that met with the CHRP during the 150th IPU Assembly, a CHRP delegation can finally travel to Uganda to meet with all relevant authorities exercising legislative, executive and judicial powers and any other institution, civil society organization or individual in a position to provide relevant information on the present case as well as on the other Ugandan cases before the Committee; calls on the parliamentary authorities, once again, to do their utmost to obtain a response from the executive authorities regarding such a mission as soon as possible; and hopes that the competent national authorities will cooperate fully to help the mission find swift satisfactory solutions to this and the other cases in accordance with applicable national and international human rights standards, and to obtain first-hand information on the status of the implementation of the CHRP's recommendations following its mission to Uganda in 2020;

-- 2. Welcomes the release on bail of the two members of parliament and the fact that they have been able to receive specialized medical attention; remains concerned, however, about the impunity that seemingly reigns with regard to the perpetrators of the alleged acts of torture committed against them while in detention; calls on parliament, once again, to continue using its powers effectively to ensure that these allegations are fully investigated, followed by whatever steps are warranted as a result to ensure accountability; and wishes to be kept informed of progress made in this regard; - 3.
-Notes with interest that the Ugandan Parliament has brought the CHRP's request for a mission to Uganda to the attention of the Ministry of Foreign Affairs for consideration; is confident that, in light of this new development and the renewed assurances of support provided by the Ugandan delegation that met with the CHRP during the 145th IPU Assembly, a CHRP delegation can soon travel to Uganda to meet with all relevant authorities exercising legislative, executive or judicial powers, the prison authorities and any other institution, civil society organization or individual in a position to provide relevant information regarding the situation of Mr. Ssewanyana and Mr. Ssegirinya; calls on the parliamentary authorities to do their utmost to obtain a response from the executive authorities will cooperate fully to help the mission find swift satisfactory solutions to this case in accordance with applicable national and international human rights standards, and to obtain first-hand information on the status of the implementation of the CHRP's recommendations following its mission to Uganda in 2020; - 4.
-Notes also with interest that a trial observer mandated by the IPU has been able to follow the proceedings on the ground; decides, in this regard, to mandate a new a trial observer to continue monitoring the upcoming court proceedings; and wishes to be kept informed of the dates of future hearings when available and of any other relevant judicial developments in the case, including regarding the outcomes of a possible constitutional petition that could be filed by the lawyers of the two members of parliament; - 5.
-Requests the Secretary General to convey this decision to the Speaker of Parliament, the complainant and any third party likely to be in a position to supply relevant information; - 6.
-Requests the Committee to continue examining this case and to report back to it in due course.
+- 4. Expresses concern at the seriousness of the charges against Mr. Ssewanyana, which carry particularly severe penalties under Ugandan law, including life imprisonment and the death penalty; decides, in this regard, to mandate a new a trial observer to continue monitoring the upcoming court proceedings; and wishes to be kept informed of the dates of future hearings when available and of any other relevant judicial developments in the case; - 5.
+Requests the Secretary General to convey this decision to the Speaker of Parliament, the complainant and any third party likely to be in a position to supply relevant information; - Requests the Committee to continue examining this case and to report back to it in due course.